Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/templates.md

 ## Types {#types}

 Variable are typed, and can be either string, bool, number, `null` or collections.
-Depending on the variable type, the template can be rendered differently.
+Depending on the variable type,
+templates can be rendered differently.
 Let's say we have captured an integer value into a variable named `count`:

 ```hurl